 - Lay it out in the sun to air dry for several days.

-This article has been translated from German to English by Christie Sacco.
-You can read the original here: Kuscheltiere waschen: Das musst du beachten** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+This article was originally published by Chantal Gilbrich.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?